victorycodedev/metaapi-cloud-php-sdk/README.md

 ## Copy Trade

 To Copy a trade from provider to subscriber.
-I recommend you create a stratgy before hand and save to your database before you perform a copy trade, but its not compulsory as the package will create one for you.
+I recommend you create a strategy before hand and save to your database before you perform a copy trade, but its not compulsory as the package will create one for you.
 You can always read all your strategies in your account with the " $copyfactory->strategies()".

 To Copy trade do: